Sander2501/Successful/README.md

    forex-bot preflight --environment live   # read-only sanity check on live forex-bot live                           # LIVE — real funds at risk
    ```

+> `--force` exists for operator recovery and deliberate overrides, not normal
+> research flow.
+If a setup is frozen, the correct fix is usually to change the
+> strategy/timeframe/universe and re-screen, not to bypass the ledger.

 > **Why a separate preflight?** The live engine's broker interaction (auth,
 > position reconciliation, account-equity parsing, order placement) can't be